andrewjstryker/vim-configuration/README.md

 # Vim Configuration

 You probably **don't** want to clone this repository.
-I'm somewhat obessive about my editting evironment.
-I need an environment that's easy to synchronize across a heteorgenous set of computers.
+I'm somewhat obsessive about my editing environment.
+I need an environment that's easy to synchronize across a heterogeneous set of computers.
 I want an environment that supports my day-to-day work, but not one with lots of great packages that I rarely use.
 In summary, I made this for me, not you.